 You should know that Versico is a branch of Carlisle Syntec company, and the material is actually the same (as in produced in same Carlisle factories).
 However, warranties differ, and while Versico is sold through distribution, same as Carlisle products, they do not require contractors to be approved.

-7 Factors That Will Impact Your Roof Replacement Cost
+Factors That Impact Your TPO Roof Replacement Cost

 1. Insulation thickness